Founder / Director

 Born in Rajasthan, India.

-Josh has been a part of the industry for over 15 years and works independently as a consulting Designer and Creative Director.
+Harjosh has been a part of the industry for over 15 years and works independently as a designer, creative director and art enthusiast.

-Cementing traditional ethics with radical modernism, Josh Goraya aims at fostering a scheme of restrained urbanity.
-His motivation is the contradiction between undying classic beliefs and uprising youth.
+Cementing traditional ethics with radical modernism, Harjosh Goraya aims at fostering a scheme of restrained urbanity.
+His motivation is the contradiction between undying classic beliefs and uprising neoterics.

 The bedrock of Goraya’s work is encouraged by discretion and characterized by conceptual design, current aesthetics, and functional form.
 Contemplating an engaging identity; his ideas reflect notions of ease and fluency.

-In 2006, Josh graduated from the National Institute Of Fashion Technology in India with an award for creative excellence.
+In 2006, Harjosh graduated from the National Institute Of Fashion Technology in India with an award for creative excellence.

 He was then appointed as the head designer for menswear at Rohit Gandhi + Rahul Khanna.
 Post six years worth of virtuous work, he branched out.

-Post his tenure at Rohit and Rahul, he cultured his namesake label, JOSH GORAYA; which essentially spoke of linearity in silhouettes, assortment in gender and identities and longevity when spoken in terms of vanity.
+Post his tenure at Rohit and Rahul, he cultured his namesake label, GORAYA; which essentially spoke of linearity in silhouettes, assortment in gender and identities, and longevity when spoken in terms of vanity.

 Arvind x JG